 Examine the Root Causes

-The structure of rehab offers a straightforward daily regimen that prioritizes sobriety while allowing patients to live a healthy existence after treatment.
+that promote healing.
+The structure of rehab offers a straightforward daily regimen that prioritises sobriety while allowing patients to live a healthy existence after treatment.
 When you come home and continue the disciplined ways of life you learned in addiction recovery programs, you will feel less pressure to seek comfort from drugs or alcohol.

 A Protective and Encouraging Environment